snok/container-retention-policy/README.md

           image-tags: *  # any image tag
           tag-selection: both  # select both tagged and untagged package versions
           cut-off: 1w  # package versions should be older than 4 weeks
-          keep-at-least: 5  # keep up to `n` tagged package versions for each of the packages
+          keep-n-most-recent: 5  # keep up to `n` tagged package versions for each of the packages
 ```

 The action will prioritize keeping newer package versions over older ones.